HBD-BH/Unity_Tennis/README.md

 ### Documentation

-You find a report with a more detailed description of the implementation in the [doc](doc) subfolder.
+You will find a report with a more detailed description of the implementation in the [doc](doc) subfolder, once the project is finished.